milieucities/milieu-opinion-extraction-engine/README.md

 How to use
 =======
-$npm install
+>$npm install

 Step 1: To turn the .csv file into .json, type
-$node csvtojson.js
+>$node csvtojson.js

 Outputs AT-parsed.json

+Step 2: To parse the .json file into an array of arrays, type
+$node parsejson.js

 Step 2: To run Watson, type
-$node app.js //this produces a json file with the results of watson, but only for the first participant
+>$node app.js //this produces a json file with the results of watson, but only for the first participant

 Results with keywords and sentiment should be in results.json file